AlinaO311/GenomeAnalysis/analysis/annotation/README.md

-Once have corrected assembly, annotate with Prokka
+Once have corrected assembly(aligned_canu_illumina, correct with Pilon), annotate pilon.fasta with Prokka